textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Used in lists

-In the rare case you need to use a list of template names for a given template type (sometimes needed in plugin and theme development documentation), leave the formatting out (i.e. use normal text), but only if the items in a given list are all strings of a single type and no other text.
+In the rare case you need to use a list of template names for a given template type (sometimes needed in plugin and theme development documentation), leave the formatting out (i.e. use normal text), but only if the items in a given list are all strings of a single type and no other text, for example:

-For example, the following is one of several actual lists of form names used in the [Front-end themes](https://docs.textpattern.com/themes/front-end-themes) page of documentation.
-Everything is formatted correctly, from lead-in sentence (providing the necessary context) to list items:

-Article forms:
-{: .example-text}

 * article_listing
 * default
 * search_results
 {: .example-list}

-Ignore the fact the list is styled as a documentation example here.
-The three things to note are: 1) template names are not formatted.
-Formatting them is unnecessary in this case because the list is purely template names and the lead-in sentence makes that perfectly clear.
-2) The list is not `code`, so should not be marked up as a code block.
+Ignore the overall presentation of this list.
+The three things to note are:

+1. Template names are not formatted.
+The formatting is unnecessary in this case because the list is purely template names.
+2. The list is not `code`, so should not be marked up as a code block.
 It's just a simple list.
-3) Nor should it be styled as a file tree component, because it's not representing the contents of a specific directory (see [File tree examples](#file-tree-examples)).
+3. Nor should it be styled as a file tree component, because it's not representing the contents of a specific directory (see [File tree examples](#file-tree-examples)).

 If the list items were adulterated with normal text, the expected formatting would have to be used, for example:

-* the <i>**article_listing**</i> form
+* the <i><b>article_listing</b></i> form
-* the <i>**default**</i> form
+* the <i><b>default</b></i> form
-* the <i>**search_results**</i> form
+* the <i><b>search_results</b></i> form
 {: .example-list}

 But that would be sloppy list construction anyway, so it should never be needed.